rajiv256/rajiv256.github.io/index.md

 ---
 ## Lil' Intro

 Good tidings!
 This is Rajiv, a PhD student in the CompSci department at Duke.
 Here, I work with <a href="https://users.cs.duke.edu/~reif/">Prof. John Reif</a> in the field of Natural Computing (<a href="https://www.dna.caltech.edu/DNAresearch_perspective.html">huh?</a>).
-Some sane people refer to this field as DNA Computing, as we use synthetic DNA oligonucleotides to perform various computations in the chemical medium.
+Some sane people refer to this field as DNA Computing, as we use synthetic DNA molecules to create nanoscale computers in the chemical medium.
+Can we make them to be modular, self-sufficient systems?
+That is the question.

 When I am not worried about my future, I like to play chess/badminton, read classical literature, and watch movies.
 I occasionally write poems and stories <a href="https://rajivteja.wordpress.com/"> here</a>.
 Recently, I started penning down my dilettante views on Indian politics <a href="https://indpolitico.blogspot.com/"> here </a>.

 **PSA:** If you are a prospective graduate student applying for PhD programs in Computer Science (or any other field , really) I highly recommend reading <a href="https://www.cs.cmu.edu/~harchol/gradschooltalk.pdf"> The Gradschool